ulsdevteam/csv2hyku/README.md

 * transform: a processer name used to process the cell values
   * 'file': treat this value as a filename, copy the file to the deposit
   * 'strip': trim leading and trailing whitespace from the value
+  * 'rewrite:...': use an external YAML file for key-value pair replacement

 ### Examples: